sidhlee/data-structure-and-algorithm/sorting-algorithms/sorting-algorithms.md

 - Create the `pivotIndex` and initialize it with the value of the `startIndex`.
   - `pivotIndex` does not care about the value happens to be at the index while looping.
 It is just to keep track of the number of items smaller than the pivot.
 - Loop through the array from the start until the end index
-  - If the current item is smaller than the pivot, increment the `pivotIndex` and swap the current item with the item at the `pivotIndex`.
+  - If the current item is smaller than the pivot, bring it to the front by swapping the current item with the item at the `pivotIndex + 1` and increment the `pivotIndex`.
+We want to keep the pivot at the beginning of the array while placing items smaller than the pivot before the items greater than the pivot.
   - The current item will end up in the same position if there is no item whose value is greater than the pivot value.
   - For example, `pivotIndex` of 4 means that after sorting the given range of the array, there will be 4 items (at index 0, 1, 2, and 3) smaller than the pivot regardless of their order.
 - After we reach the end of the loop, swap the pivot with the item at the pivot index.
+This will place the last item that was smaller than the pivot at the beginning of the array.
 - `pivot` function does not care about the order of items in either side of the pivot.
 Its return value only indicates the position of the pivot within the given range and we know that any value smaller than the pivot is placed to the left and any item greater to the right.

 ### Quick Sort Implementation